Member LoginDividend CushionValue Trap |

 ---

-Brian Nelson owns shares in SPY, SCHG, QQQ, DIA, VOT, BITO, RSP, and IWM.
+Brian Nelson owns shares in SPY, SCHG, QQQ, DIA, VOT, RSP, and IWM.
 Valuentum owns SPY, SCHG, QQQ, VOO, and DIA.
-Brian Nelson's household owns shares in HON, DIS, HAS, NKE, DIA, and RSP.
-Some of the securities written about in this article may be included in Valuentum's simulated newsletter portfolios.
+Brian Nelson's household owns shares in HON, DIS, HAS, NKE, DIA, RSP, SCHG, QQQ, and VOO.
+Some of the other securities written about in this article may be included in Valuentum's simulated newsletter portfolios.
 Contact Valuentum for more information about its editorial policies.
+Valuentum members have access to our 16-page stock reports, Valuentum Buying Index ratings, Dividend Cushion ratios, fair value estimates and ranges, dividend reports and more.
+Not a member?
+Subscribe today.
+The first 14 days are free. |

 0 Comments Posted Leave a comment